Mongetro/Human-Skin-Detection/README.md

 This project implements **pixel-wise human skin detection** using **2D color histograms in Lab space** and **Bayesian classification**.
 Trained on 30 skin images (Human-Skin-Detection/base/skin) + 30 non-skin images (Human-Skin-Detection/base/non-skin), it achieves **85.6% accuracy** on test images (Human-Skin-Detection/base/test/) (threshold 0.4, scale 32).

-This project was carried out as part of the computer vision course, in the Master's program in Intelligent Systems and Multimedia at the International Francophone Institute / Vietnam National University.
+The project was carried out as part of the computer vision course, in the Master's program in Intelligent Systems and Multimedia at the International Francophone Institute / Vietnam National University.
 The file Human-Skin-Detection/Repport/goint_p22-tp1.pdf details the implementation, operation, experimentation and results of the program.

 ## Dataset Structure